Living With High Blood Pressure

 Nearly half of adults in the United States have high blood pressure — also known as hypertension.
 Only about one in four adults with high blood pressure have it under control.
 Are you one of them?

 Learning to manage your blood pressure can be lifesaving — literally.
-In 2021, high blood pressure was a primary or contributing cause of death in just under 700,000 Americans.
+In 2024, high blood pressure was a primary or contributing cause of death for almost 700,000 Americans.
 The condition increases the risk for heart attack and stroke, the nation's leading causes of death.

 What is high blood pressure?